If you’re planning a trip to India with your family, you definitely should consider going to Chennai.

 For a bit of an educational trip, make sure to find the statues of the Victory of Labor and Mahatma Gandhi.

-It’s difficult to put into words exactly what Dakshinachitra is.
+It isn’t easy to put into words precisely what Dakshinachitra is.

 But one must try.
 Dakshinachitra is a museum.